kcummings/kgrep/README.md

     do

 If in search mode, any matches are treated as Pickups for later reference. *Subject* can contain Pickups.
 See Pickup explanation below.

-### Print
-The input line is replaced by *Replacement*. *Replacement* can contain Pickups references.
-This doesn't have a known use.
-This is subject to experimentation and possible enhancements.

 ## CommandFile
 The power of kgrep can be maximized by placing commands in a *CommandFile*.